Wes Moore

 In that ruling, Chief Justice William Rehnquist (see photo) cited Commonwealth v.
 Mink (1877) to show that U.S. law has always viewed assisted suicide in this manner:

-Now if the murder of oneself is felony, the accessory is equally guilty as if he had aided and abetted in the murder.[5]
+Now if the murder of oneself is a felony, the accessory is equally guilty as if he had aided and abetted in the murder.[5]

 Regarding the legality of assisted suicide, the Court stated: